 51.40

 Reasons: NBDP has been deleted from the GMDSS. with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
-If distress traffic frequency is deleted from this sentence, this provision will have no longer any meaning.
+If distress traffic frequency is deleted from this sentence, this provision will have no longer any meaning

 MOD